 Another guess is that IBM might offer individual cloud-based TRIRIGA services, similar to “TREES“, alongside the IoT services in Bluemix.
 Although I’m not too familiar with the technology that might be involved, an external observer might still guess this scenario.
 In this case, developers would select TRIRIGA-IoT services from Bluemix, integrate IoT data, and then build TRIRIGA-IoT apps in the cloud.

-Yet another guess is that developers who build the above IoT apps or TRIRIGA-IoT apps on Bluemix (PaaS) might also built them to talk to our SaaS-based TRIRIGA “On Cloud” apps.
+Yet another guess is that developers who build the above IoT apps or TRIRIGA-IoT apps on Bluemix (PaaS) might also build them to talk to our SaaS-based TRIRIGA “On Cloud” apps.
 Both of which — our PaaS and SaaS offerings — are hosted on our SoftLayer (IaaS) cloud infrastructure.
 For more SaaS info, our TRIRIGA SaaS demos and trials are available at our storefront-style Service Engage portal.

 Finally, despite the dizzying predictions about SaaS, PaaS, and IaaS, a perceptive observer outside IBM wouldn’t forget the IoT hardware side of the TRIRIGA equation, as exemplified by MessageSight.
 MessageSight is “an appliance designed for the Internet of Things (IoT)” that “deploys into VMware and SoftLayer”.
 Its “virtual edition allows deployment into private and public cloud infrastructures”.

 What are my final thoughts?